jaateixeira/nameit/README.md

 * Research articles are easier to find.
 * Research articles are stored in a standardized way.

+## Advantages of retrieving a file from a hard drive over the publisher's website

+- Faster to find it
+- Faster to get it
+- Faster to print it (consider sustainability and ecological issues before printing)
+- Less duplication of digital resources (not you are saving space on your hard disk and saving traffic on the web)
+- No need to login
+- No need to connect to VPN
+- No need to resolve some DOI
+- No adds
+- No paywalls
+- No overload with related or non-related information
+- You can get the pdf straight before even seeing the HTML web version
+- No cookies tracking your behaviour online
+- No hidden fingerprinting codes or watermarking scheme that identify the buyer for every copy of each PDF sold

 # TARGET USERS:  #

 * Human users - Researchers or research teams that want to store and exchange files with a standard naming convention.